Six New Works for Violin

 The piece is concerned with how meaning is constructed by an audience from limited building blocks, the invisible connections between words, making this process explicit, so a ‘constructivist’ setting works nicely: an assemblage of scattered partly-made artefacts is the perfect backdrop.”

-Music Network Artist in Residence 2021
+Music Network RESONATE Artist in Residence at the Dock Arts Centre, Leitrim 2021/2022

 A solo violin programme with mixed-media which also inspires a new cohort of nature lovers to engage with nature on a local level at Lough Key Forest Park.